-As of September 30, 2023, the Company had a working capital deficit of \$138,530 (2022 surplus - \$9,676), a decrease of \$148,206.
-Changes to working capital in the current and comparative periods are discussed below:
+As of December 31, 2023, the Company had a working capital deficit of \$207,443 (September 30, 2023, \$138,530), a deficit increase of \$68,913.
+Changes to working capital in the current and comparative period are discussed below:

-- Operating expenditures for the year ended September 30, 2023 resulted in cash outflow of \$195,323 (2022 \$201,833) a decrease of \$6,510.
-Approximately \$107,000 of working capital available during fiscal 2023 has been attributable to Mr. Jutras agreeing to allow the Company to defer payment of his billings for administrative consulting fees dating back to April, 2021.
-This arrangement will continue on a go forward basis until sufficient financing has been received or material sales have been achieved.
-Overall, the results are consistent with activity levels during the current period and are related to factors discussed above in 4) "Operating results". - The Company expended \$50,560 on exploration and evaluation assets during the current year ended September 30, 2023, compared to \$92,258 in the comparative year.
-The majority of the current and comparative expenditures relate to the Company's properties in Wyoming, USA; however, Q1 2023 expenditures include \$4,600 expended on the Tell property for claim renewals.
-In addition, the Company received \$3,909 (US\$2,903), (2022 \$15,386 (US\$10,824)) as consideration for jade sample sales.
-These sales amounts have been credited against mineral property expenditures as the Company has not reached the commercial production stage and these sales are considered incidental.
-Refer to Section 3) "Mineral properties" and Note 8 "Exploration and evaluation assets" to the Audited Consolidated Financial Statements dated September 30, 2023, which accompany this document, for more information. - During the year ended September 30, 2023, the Company closed a private placement financing for aggregate gross proceeds of \$259,000, (net \$253,666 after share issuance costs).
-During the year ended September 30, 2022, the Company closed a private placement financing for aggregate gross proceeds of \$225,000 (net \$221,488 after share issue costs).
-Refer to Note 13 "Share capital, stock options and warrants" to the Audited Consolidated Financial Statements which accompany this document and section 6) "Financing" for further information.
+- Operating expenditures for the period ended December 31, 2023, resulted in a cash outflow of \$60,855 (2022 \$46,266) an increase of \$14,589.
+Approximately \$25,000 of working capital available during Q1 2024 has been attributable to Mr. Jutras agreeing to allow the Company to defer payment of his billings for administrative consulting fees dating back to April 2021.
+This arrangement will continue on a goforward basis until sufficient financing has been received or material sales have been achieved.
+Overall, the results are consistent with activity levels during the current period and are related to factors discussed above in 4) "Operating results". - The Company expended \$900 on exploration and evaluation assets and received \$15,763 in incremental sales during the current three months ended December 31, 2023, for a net receipt of \$14,863 compared to net expenditure of \$21,204 in the comparative year.
+Jade sales have been credited against mineral property expenditures as the Company has not reached the commercial production stage and these sales are considered incidental.
+Refer to Section 3) "Mineral properties" and Note 8 "Exploration and evaluation assets" to the Unaudited Condensed Interim Consolidated Financial Statements at December 31, 2023, which accompany this document, for more information. - The payment of lease liability relates to expenditures made during Q1 2024 for leased office space.
+There was no comparable amount at Q1 2023 as the rent paid for office rent was expensed during the period and included in Operating results.

-The Company believes that it has sufficient working capital to finance general and administrative and other operating expenses for the next eight-month period.
-Operating expenses beyond May, 2024, increases in expenditures over budget for the eight-month period ended May, 2024, claim renewal fees for the US mineral properties estimated at \$27,500 due September 1, 2024, future exploration programs and new property acquisitions, will require additional financing, or possibly be positively influenced by material sales.
+The Company believes that it has sufficient working capital to finance general and administrative and other operating expenses for the next five-month period.
+Operating expenses beyond May, 2024, increases in expenditures over budget for the five-month period ended May, 2024, claim renewal fees for the US mineral properties estimated at \$27,500 due September 1, 2024, future exploration programs and new property acquisitions, will require additional financing, or possibly be positively influenced by material sales.
 There can be no assurance that management will be successful in obtaining financing, or that significant material sales will occur during the period.
-Refer to Note 1 - "Nature and continuance of operations" to the Audited Consolidated Financial Statements which accompany this document.
+Refer to Note 1 - "Nature and continuance of operations" to the Unaudited Condensed Interim Consolidated Financial Statements which accompany this document.
 With limited capital resources the Company will continue to prioritize non-discretionary operating costs, will cut back discretionary operating costs and will defer exploration programs until suitable financing can be procured.